kshaffer/kshaffer.github.io/hypothesis.md

 [Hapgood](http://hapgood.us/)

-> And so the answer to the question “Why is Twitter so culturally complex?” is that it’s the wrong question.
-It’s Facebook that is the weird thing here, a community that doesn’t develop an overall culture overtime.
+> And so the answer to the question  Why is Twitter so culturally complex?  is that it s the wrong question.
+It s Facebook that is the weird thing here, a community that doesn t develop an overall culture overtime.

 (Curated by [kris.shaffer](https://hypothes.is/stream?=user:kris.shaffer))

 <hr/>